+The Commonwealth is issuing the Bonds for the construction, acquisition and major rehabilitation of capital facilities projects as described below under "Capital Facilities."
 The proceeds received from the sale of the Bonds (including bond premium, if any), after paying the costs of issuance, will be applied by the Commonwealth to fund the programs described below.